 Section 6.
 Removal from Office

-The board of directors by a two-thirds (2/3) majority vote may remove any officer who fails to perform duties as outlined in these bylaws and the current standing rules fails to attend consecutive board of directors meetings , misrepresents the council or acts in any manner deemed detrimental to the purposes of the association.
-The board of directors shall notify, by certified mail at least seven (7) days prior to the meeting of determination, the officer of his/her right to appear before the board of directors at that meeting.
+The board of directors by a two-thirds (2/3) majority vote may remove any officer who fails to perform duties as outlined in these bylaws and the current standing rules fails to attend two consecutive board of directors meetings without being excused by the president or designee, , misrepresents the council or acts in any manner deemed detrimental to the purposes of the association.
+The board of directors shall notify, by certified mail at least ten (10) days prior to the meeting of determination, the officer of his/her right to appear before the board of directors at that meeting.
 Such removal constitutes a vacancy in that position.

 Section 7.
 Nominating Committee

 #a.
-There shall be a nominating committee for officers composed of __7____ (specify an odd number, no less than 3) members who shall be elected by the _
+There shall be a nominating committee for officers composed of __7____ (specify an odd number, no less than 3) members who shall be elected by the _board of directors

 b.
-The nominating committee shall be elected .
+The nominating committee shall be elected at the third board of directors meeting of the year.

 c.
 Nominations of officers shall be made by a nominating committee consisting of seven (7) members of the voting body of the council, no two of whom shall be from the same local PTA, and with at least one from each specific group of clusters in a designated area.